Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence

 \subsection{Situation Cognition}

 The central role of cognition in embodied intelligence is to transform the high-volume, low-value-density data streams from perception into low-volume, high-value streams of knowledge and intent that are typically more concise and semantically rich.
 This operational model fundamentally differs from the traditional distributed computing, which often involves unidirectional data transfers for offline analysis.
-Embodied cognition requires the wireless communication system to support a persistent, real-time, and bidirectional dialogue among agents, edge nodes, and the cloud for continuous state synchronization and strategy refinement \cite{LLMEdgeAI}.
+Embodied cognition requires the wireless communication system to support a persistent and bidirectional dialogue among agents and the computing nodes.
+This continuous state synchronization demands strict latency bounds to prevent the agents from executing critical physical maneuvers based on obsolete environmental states \cite{LLMEdgeAI}.
 Meaningful cognition at scale is therefore inherently a networked concept.
 Without a robust and reliable communication architecture as its foundation, advanced collective intelligence cannot emerge.

 When this networked cognition is operationalized, it imposes a profound workload duality upon the wireless communication system.
-On one hand, the network must satisfy the immense communication demands of distributed reasoning.
-It must provide the high-bandwidth, low-latency connectivity required to create a computational fabric that supports complex, distributed reasoning and state synchronization tasks across multiple nodes.
-On the other hand, the network gains an unprecedented semantic opportunity.
-It can receive and interpret the high-level intent streams distilled by the cognitive process, enabling a shift from reactive service management to proactive, goal-oriented resource allocation \cite{Xu2023}.
-This duality is clearly illustrated within a smart factory.
-Here, the network first provides the ultra-reliable links for a fleet of robots to coordinate and execute a collaborative routing plan, while subsequently acting upon the resulting strategic directive to prioritize a critical production line.
-Thus, cognition transforms the wireless communication system from a mere information conduit into an active participant within a large-scale, goal-oriented reasoning system.
+On one hand, the network provides the high-bandwidth, low-latency connectivity required to support complex distributed reasoning and state synchronization across multiple nodes.
+On the other hand, the network gains an unprecedented semantic opportunity by receiving and interpreting the high-level intent streams distilled by the cognitive process, enabling a shift from reactive service management to proactive, goal-oriented resource allocation \cite{Xu2023}.
+This duality is illustrated within a smart factory, where the network simultaneously provides ultra-reliable links for collaborative robot coordination and acts upon the resulting strategic directives to prioritize critical production lines, transforming itself from a mere information conduit into an active participant in goal-oriented reasoning.